Preserving Telehealth, Hospital, and Ambulance Access Act, Sec. 105 (Report on Wearable Medical Devices)

 Requires the Comptroller General to assess and report on wearable medical devices' capabilities and limitations in clinical decision-making, focusing on AI's benefits and challenges, and proposing policy options to enhance benefits and mitigate challenges.

-• This machine-generated summary is awaiting review by an AGORA editor.
-Use with caution.
+• This summary is awaiting validation (peer review by a second AGORA editor).

 Key facts